This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Nerve Graft

-If improvements are not seen or are not adequate by six months, surgery to correct nerve damage may be an option.
+If improvements are not seen or are inadequate by six months, surgery to correct nerve damage may be an option.
 Surgical treatment for these injuries is only necessary when nerves do not heal independently.[3]

 If babies don’t improve within about six months, this could mean the damage was more severe and likely included tearing or some areas of complete separation from the spinal cord.